Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method

 \section{Numerical examples}

-The above proposed method for accelerating the gCQ based time domain boundary element method is tested.
-First, a unit cube is used for a pure Dirichlet problem and a mixed boundary value problem.
-In this test, the main goal is to show that the approximation of the 3D-ACA does not spoil the results, \ie the newly introduced approximation error is smaller than the error of the dense BE formulation.
-The main focus is on the overall obtained reduction in storage, \ie the compression measured as the relation between the dense storage and the storage necessary for the proposed method.
-The second example is a scattering problem with prescribed Neumann data.
-It is a more applied problem, where the sound radiation of an electrical machine is considered.
-In all tests, both proposed formulations, the one based on ACA and the other on FMM, are compared.

-As mentioned above, linear triangles are used for the discretisation of the geometry and either linear continuous or constant discontinuous shape functions for the Cauchy data are applied.
-The underlying time-stepping method is the 2-stage Radau IIA.
-The final equation is solved with BiCGstab without any preconditioner, where the precision is set equal to the approximation of the ACA in the respective level.
+The acceleration of the gCQ-based time-domain BEM is first tested on a unit-cube example, both for a pure Dirichlet problem and for a mixed boundary value problem.
+The main goal is to show that the approximation of the 3D-ACA does not spoil the results, \ie the newly introduced approximation error is smaller than the discretisation error of the dense BE formulation itself.
+The main focus is on the overall obtained reduction in storage, \ie the compression rate defined as the ratio between the storage with compression and the dense storage.
+The second example is a scattering problem with prescribed Neumann data, \ie the sound radiation of an electric machine.
+In all tests, both proposed formulations, ACA-based 3D-ACA (in short: 3D-ACA) and FMM-based 3D-ACA (in short: 3D-FMM), are compared.
+Linear triangles are used for discretising the geometry.
+Linear continuous and constant discontinuous shape functions are applied for the Cauchy data.
+The 2-stage Radau IIA is used as time-stepping method.
+The final equation is solved with BiCGstab without preconditioner.
+Its precision is set equal to the approximation of the ACA in the respective level.